Core API Reference¶

 HTTP server wrapper for Environment instances.

-This module provides utilities to wrap any Environment subclass and expose it over HTTP endpoints that HTTPEnvClient can consume.
+This module provides utilities to wrap any Environment subclass and expose it over HTTP and WebSocket endpoints that EnvClient can consume.

 HTTPEnvServer